-A native of Cambridge, Massachusetts, Gerald P. Koocher completed his B.A. degree in Psychology at Boston University (1968), and his MA (1970) and PhD (1972) in clinical and developmental psychology at the University of Missouri.
-From 1971 through 2001 he served successively as an intern, post-doctoral fellow, and ultimately as Chief of Psychology at Boston's Children's Hospital and Judge Baker Children's Center.
+A native of Cambridge, Massachusetts, Gerald P. Koocher completed his B.A. degree in Psychology at Boston University, and his MA and PhD in clinical and developmental psychology at the University of Missouri.
+From 1971 through 2001 he served successively as an intern, post-doctoral fellow, and ultimately as Chief of Psychology at Boston Children's Hospital and Judge Baker Children's Center.
 During this period he also served as a full time faculty member (Associate Professor) at Harvard Medical School.
-In July, 2001 Dr. Koocher became Professor of Psychology and Dean of the School of Health Sciences at Simmons College (Boston), alter serving as Associate Provost.
+In July, 2001 Dr. Koocher became Professor of Psychology and Dean of the School of Health Sciences at Simmons University (Boston), later serving as Associate Provost.
 In July, 2013 he became Professor and Dean of the College of Science and Health at DePaul University.
 He continues to hold appointments as Lecturer in Psychology at Harvard Medical School and Senior Associate in Psychology at Children's Hospital Boston and faculty member at the Harvard Bioethics Center.

 Dr. Koocher was elected a Fellow of twelve divisions of the American Psychological Association (APA) and a Fellow of the American Association for the Advancement of Science (AAAS).
 He became the first person to earn five specialty diplomas from the American Board of Professional Psychology (Clinical, Clinical Child /Adolescent, Couple/Family, Forensic, and Clinical Health Psychology).
 He holds active licenses as a psychologist in Illinois, Massachusetts, and New Hampshire, as well as the Certificate of Professional Qualification and Interjurisdictional Practice Certificate from the Association of State and Provincial Psychology Boards.